netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 # Monitor a Kubernetes cluster with Netdata

-While Kubernetes (k8s) might simplify the way you deploy, scale, and load-balance your applications, no cluster comes with "batteries included" when it comes to monitoring.
-There are no pre-configured tools and no visibility when you first deploy.
-It's like building an entire house and _then_ smashing your way through the finished walls to add windows.
+While Kubernetes (k8s) might simplify the way you deploy, scale, and load-balance your applications, not all clusters come with "batteries included" when it comes to monitoring.
+Doubly so for a monitoring stack that helps you actively troubleshoot issues with your cluster.

+Some k8s providers, like GKE (Google Kubernetes Engine), do deploy clusters bundled with monitoring capabilities, such as Google Stackdriver Monitoring.
+However, these pre-configured solutions might offer the depth of metrics, customization, or integration with your perferred alerting methods.

+Without this visibility, it's like you built an entire house and _then_ smashed your way through the finished walls to add windows.

-At Netdata, we're working to build a Kubernetes monitoring toolkit that lets you add visibility without adding complexity.
+At Netdata, we're working to build Kubernetes monitoring tools that add visibility without complexity while also helping you actively troubleshoot anomalies or outages.
 Better yet, this toolkit includes a few complementary collectors that let you monitor the many layers of a Kubernetes cluster entirely for free.

 We already have a few complementary tools and collectors for monitoring the many layers of a Kubernetes cluster, _entirely for free_.
 These methods work together to help you troubleshoot performance or availablility issues across